davazp/lector/README.md

 Finallhy, you can provide the context to the function at the top of your stack:

 ```javascript
 f().run({version: 2})
 ```

+For a more insightful introduction, [please the tutorial](./TUTORIAL.md)

 ## Installation